TakumaKurosawa/CurriculumVitae/en.md

 #### Responsibilities

 Designed and developed the winning idea of the [contests to generate ideas for the use of generative AI.](https://www.cyberagent.co.jp/way/list/detail/id=29503), receiving the top prize.
 Participated in the project as the manager of engineering team and tech lead.
 Responsible for designing and developing an application that uses generative AI to facilitate schedule adjustments through natural language.
 Conducted evaluations and proofs of concept (PoC) for new technologies, including generative AI.

-_Note: An internal contest held by CyberAgent Inc., where approximately 2,200 ideas were submitted for using generative AI within the company._
+_Note: An internal contest held by CyberAgent Inc.
+Approximately 2,200 ideas were submitted for using generative AI within the company._

 #### Technologies Used